To guide child protection workers in the health care planning processes for children in the CEO's care.

 Note: The child's name and name of the person who will be completing the SDQ needs to be printed clearly on the form.

 Once completed, the responses provided on the SDQ form must be entered into Viewpoint by the child protection worker or Viewpoint/SDQ Technical Officer (VTO).
 An email notification will be received once the SDQ is completed in Viewpoint.
 A report can then be generated in Viewpoint of the results.
-The VTO or child protection worker logs into Viewpoint to create the report (via Analysis) - refer to the Viewpoint User Guides SDQ Information Sheet 19 for details.
+Log into Viewpoint to create the report (via Analysis).
 If the overall score is above 13/40, it indicates the need to consult with a psychologist.

 Whether the SDQ is completed through Viewpoint or on a paper-based form, child protection workers must record in Assist that the SDQ is completed.
 Under the health dimension of the CIP, record the 'Requirement Type' value as SDQ with the status of 'completed', and link to the document in Objective.